 There is an even farther goal, beyond that of self-discovery, that I believe Tarot can guide us towards.
 It is

-Tarot is like Yoga.
-It is something you take on, and it never ends.
-There is no goal.
+Tarot is Life.
+It is something infinite, and you get to experience and determine a part of it, if only for a brief time.
+There is no perfection.
 It is the story of you.

 What story would you like to tell?

 I never know what’s going to come through for folks.
 Sometimes we start out talking about a co-worker and end up discussing a childhood trauma.
-Sometimes we begin with the meaning of life and wind up going over a daily routine, the big stuff back-burnered until the right time.
+Sometimes we begin with the meaning of life and wind up going over a daily routine, finding sense in the little patterns of mundane life.
 I bring my lived experience, my natural intuitive abilities, and my life-long self-guided study of the occult and spirituality to bear on every reading I offer.
 I cannot guarantee you will get the answers you want–in fact, if I am being perfectly honest, it’s pretty rare that I tell people what they want to hear-but I sincerely believe you will get the information you needed to hear in every reading.

 In raw details, my readings are expansive, philosophical, and exploratory.
 They can be abstract, with meanings revealing themselves over the days or weeks after the reading.
 While there are occasions that I can pull a date or time or first name out of a reading, I cannot guarantee that type of detailed information will always come up.
 At this time, I cannot address medical issues in readings.